 The sinuses are located around the front of the face surrounding the nose.
 They can be found in the cheeks, forehead, and between the eyes.
 When too much mucus builds up in the sinuses it can lead to inflammation and pain.
 The cause of inflammation in the sinuses is most often a viral or bacterial infection, however it may also be due to an allergic reaction or fungal infection.
 The inflammation and build of mucus leads to the symptoms associated with rhinosinusitis.

 Nasal Cleansing/Nasal Lavage

-Cleaning the nasal passages with water, saline solution, or a medicated solution is a technique that has been used for centuries.
+Cleaning the nasal passages with a saline solution is a technique that has been used for centuries.
 In modern times it is still prescribed as an adjunctive therapy with antibiotics, antifungals, and steroids.
 It is also often used by individuals without an infection who simply experience rhinosinusitis from a variety of sources.
 Most often this is from environmental pollutants that do not necessarily cause an allergic reaction.

 Nasal cleansing with a saline rinse can help remove pollutants, antigens, inflammatory byproducts, and more from the sinonasal tract (2).
 Research supports the use of nasal washing for both adults and children with acute rhinosinusitis as an adjunct treatment and to prevent recurrent infections (3).

 Studies have also shown that atomized nasal rinses are more effective than traditional nasal rinses in restoring physiological nasal functions (4).
 Nasal irrigation with an atomized rinse can reduce dryness in the nasal passages, which may help in clearing mucus in patients suffering from rhinosinusitis.